Bankrupting DoS Attackers: Introduction

-To complement these upper bounds, in Section~\ref{s:lower}, we also prove the following lower bound.
-This lower bound holds for our without-latency variant, and so directly also holds for the harder, with-latency variant.
+To complement these upper bounds, in Section \ref{s:lower}, we also prove the following lower bound.
+This lower bound holds for our zero-latency variant, and so directly also holds for the harder, asynchronous variant.
+Let {\boldmath{$n$}} be the total number of jobs.

 \begin{theorem} Let $\estGap$ be any positive integer; $g_0$ be any positive multiple of $\estGap$; and $n$ any multiple of $\estGap g_0$.
 Next, fix any randomized algorithm.
-Then, there is an input with $n$ jobs, $g$ of which are good for $g \in \{ \estGap g_0, g_0/\estGap \}$; and an estimator with gap $\estGap$ on that input.
-Additionally, the randomized algorithm on that input has expected cost: \end{theorem}
+Then, there is an input with $n$ jobs, $g$ of which are good for $g \in \{ \estGap g_0, g_0/\estGap \}$; an estimator with gap $\estGap$ on that input; and the randomized algorithm on that input has expected cost: \end{theorem}

 When $\gamma = O(1)$, this lower bound asymptotically matches the cost for \Linear, and is within logarithmic factors of the cost for \LinPow.
 Additionally, the lower bound allows for a fair amount of independence between the settings of $\gamma$, $g$ and $n$ for which the lower bound can be proven.
 For example, it holds both when $g$ is small compared to $n$ and also when $g$ is large.
 Finally, note that the lower bound holds for randomized algorithms, even though both \Linear and \LinPow are deterministic.
 Thus, randomization does not offer significant improvements for our problem.